737casa/dzyna100-desktop-app/README.md

 ## 🤝 Contributing

-This is a framework for creating your own sneakerbot desktop application and running your automation scripts.
-It is powered by Firestore database but it can be replaced with whatever you want.
-This SDK is used to build the Dzyna100 Desktop App.
-We do not accept pull requests or respond to user requests.

-Feel free to check [issues page](issue.url).
+This is a experiment made for Nike Snkrs to get to checkout as fast as possible.
+It does not checkout automatically it just helps you get there quickly.

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give a ⭐️ if this project helped you! or recommend the author for a good job.

 ## 📝 License